Agrahayana: Bhairava Ashtami

+Bhairavi Jayanthi

+Bhairavi Jayanthi celebrates the manifestation of goddess Bhairavi, the fifth Mahavidya (Wisdom goddess) form of Parvati, and the consort of Bhairava.
+It is celebrated on the purnima day of the month.
+As a fierce manifestation of Parvati, Bhairavi is associated with the purification and awakening of the kundalini, a form of divine energy, and as the holder of esoteric wisdom.
+Worship of the goddess during the day is believed to enable someone to overcome fear and negativity, and move through obstacles.

 Bhogi

 Bhogi marks the first day of Makar Sankranti and festival.
 It generally falls on the last day of the month, and is celebrated widely in the South Indian states.

 Datta Jayanti

 Datta Jayanti, commemorating the birth of the deity Dattatreya, is celebrated on the full moon day of the month of Margashira.
 Dattatreya is revered as the combined avatar of Brahma, Vishnu and Shiva.
 Worship of Dattatreya on this day is believed to bestow wisdom, remove obstacles, and mitigate ancestral curses (Pitru Dosha).

 Manabasa Gurubara and Lakshmi Vrat

 The month is dedicated to the worship of god Vishnu and his consort goddess Lakshmi.
 People observe fasting on Thursdays of the month and do special puja to Lakshmi for wealth and prosperity.
 The first Thursday is celebrated as Manabasa Gurubara in parts of Eastern India such as Odisha.
 The observance is based on a mythological story regarding Lakshmi as stated in the 16th century Odia text Lakshmi Purana.
 This festival is also known as Margashirsha Lakshmi Vrata in Maharashtra, where women perform Lakshmi Puja at home for wealth and prosperity.